Both Barrels July 2020

 These birds, especially younger ones decoy well when you set up in their home turf.

 Developed High-country pastures can be hot spots for these birds in late winter and the scenic surroundings add to the enjoyment of the hunt.

-The quail and chukar season close on Sunday the 25th of August 2019.
+The quail and chukar season close on the last Sunday in August.